-In connection with the implementation of certain aspects of our succession plan and as a retention and executive recruitment tool, we have entered into employment agreements with Mr. Monaghan and Mr. Hult.
-In addition, we are currently party to certain agreements relating to severance and/or separation arrangements with each of Mr. Style, Mr. Villasana and Mr. Karolis.
-These agreements provide for the allocation of certain benefits in the event of involuntary termination of the employment of the named executive officer without cause or by the named executive officer where good reason exists, and additional benefits to Mr. Style and Mr. Villasana in the event of termination within two years following a Change in Control.
+In connection with the implementation of certain aspects of our succession plan and as a retention and executive recruitment tool, we have entered into an employment agreement with Mr. Hult and a transition and separation agreement with Mr. Monaghan.
+In addition, as of December 31, 2017 and as of the date of this proxy statement, we are party to certain agreements relating to severance and/or separation arrangements with each of Mr. Goodman, Mr. Stax, Mr. Karolis and Mr. Villasana.
+These agreements provide for the allocation of certain benefits in the event of involuntary termination of the employment of the named executive officer without cause or by the named executive officer where good reason exists, and in the case of Mr. Stax, in the event of termination within two years following a change in control.